 Verified listing

-12V DC Cooling Fan 50W High Airflow Brushless Motor Fan for Electronics Enclosures, DIY Projects, Power Supplies, 3D Printer Cabinets, Ventilation & Thermal Management (DCF12V50W)
+12V DC Brushless Cooling Fan High Airflow 2-Wire Axial Ventilation Fan for Electronics Enclosures, Power Supplies, 3D Printer Cabinets, DIY Thermal Management & Ventilation (DCF12V50W)

 Ask for price